avoidwork/dom-router/README.md

 ## How can I load dom-router?
 dom-router can be installed from npm, & bower, and supports CJS, AMD, & script tags.
 When loaded with a script tag, `window.router` will be created.
+An ES6 version is included in `/lib`.

 ## Configuration
 #### active